Oest - Metal Cutting Fluids

 • or condition your water supply and use a coolant suitable for soft water operation.

-The later is generally the better long term solution as it removes the root course and the associated maintenance.
+The latter is generally the better long term solution as it removes the root course and the associated maintenance.

 More common in polishing or rust protection applications, the oil density can significantly impact cleaning outcomes.
 Less so with solvent-based cleaning systems, since the solvent and oil effectively become one until distilled.
 But detergent-based cleaning systems behave differently with oils captured by the detergent either floating or in some cases sinking.
 To have both types of oil in a single cleaning machine is a recipe for disaster since most cleaning machines are geared up to handle either floating or sinking contaminants not both.